Diet During Pregnancy

 - Soft cheeses and cold lunchmeats, hot dogs, and deli meats—Soft cheeses (such as Brie, feta, Camembert, Roquefort, Mexican-style soft cheese), cold lunch meats, hot dogs, and deli meats can contain bacteria that can harm your unborn baby.

 - Raw fish, meat, or poultry—These foods can result in food poisoning that may cause harm to your baby.

-- Nonfood items—Some pregnant women crave nonfood products, such as cornstarch or clay.
+- Nonfood items—Some pregnant women crave nonfood products, such as clay.
 This condition is called pica.
 You should avoid consuming these things and tell your doctor if you are having cravings for nonfood items.

 Dietitians of Canada http://www.dietitians.ca